rap2hpoutre/eye/readme.md

     composer require eyewitness/eye

-**2)** Once composer is finished, you need to add the service provider.
+**2)** (Laravel 5.4 or below only): once composer is finished, you need to add the service provider.
 Open `config/app.php`, and add a new item to the providers array.

     Eyewitness\Eye\EyeServiceProvider::class,